keyoumao/AlphabetSoup/README.md

 # AlphabetSoup
-Neuron Networks applied for successful prediction of the money usage.
+Neuron Networks applied for successful prediction of the AlphabetSoup's project money usage.

 ## Introduction